basnijholt/nijho.lt/content/post/truenas-remote-backups/index.md

 ## Why This Works

-- **Security**: No need for root access on each other's TrueNAS systems and data can be encrypted on the iSCSI storage with fried's keys
+- **Security**: No need for root access on each other's TrueNAS systems and data can be encrypted on the iSCSI storage with friend's keys
 - **Performance**: VM OS runs from fast local storage, while backups use dedicated iSCSI storage
 - **Flexibility**: Easy to manage and update the VM independently of backup storage
 - **Efficiency**: Minimizes data transfer over iSCSI for system operations
 - **De-Clouded**: Your data stays between you and your friend, no cloud services involved

+{{% callout note %}}
+Regarding increasing storage capacity:

+- While TrueNAS allows increasing the size of zvols on the fly, this approach has limitations for our VM setup.
+- A more robust scaling method is to add new iSCSI targets in Proxmox:
+  1. Create additional zvols on your main TrueNAS
+  2. Set up new iSCSI targets for these zvols
+  3. Add these new targets as virtual disks to your TrueNAS VM in Proxmox
+  4. Expand the ZFS pool in the VM by adding these new virtual disks
+- This method allows for more flexible growth of your backup storage, as you can add disks of various sizes and expand your pool incrementally.
+- It also maintains better performance, as multiple iSCSI targets can potentially use different network paths or interfaces.

+{{% /callout %}}

 ## Step-by-Step Setup